Our Safety Policy

 The general safety rules and guidelines for each area are displayed throughout BOUNCE.
 Our terms and conditions outline the risks and anyone jumping at BOUNCE is deemed to have accepted these conditions prior to jumping.
 Like most sporting activities, trampolining creates the potential for injury even when done properly and following appropriate rules and guidelines.
 Our rules and safety guidelines have been developed in conjunction with recognised safety experts with the specific direction to meet or exceed world’s best practice.
 To minimise the chance of dangerous situations, especially for inexperienced jumpers, we have clearly posted trampoline court rules at the entrance to each court.
 These rules are enforced by our floor staff.

 BOUNCE is part of the leading international body that is striving to create the world’s best practice for trampoline safety.
-Locally, BOUNCE is working with Gymnastics Australia to design the critical elements of our safety policies, programs and procedures.
+BOUNCE is working with Gymnastics Australia to design the critical elements of our safety policies, programs and procedures.
 This has included the customer design of staff safety workshops and training programs.

-Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximise grip, to help maximise safety and general hygiene.
+Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximise grip, to help maximise safety and for general hygiene.

 BOUNCE Trampolines vs